 While we’re talking about stains, don’t rely on your washing machine to take care of them for you.
 That can often lead to washing things more than once to eliminate a stain, which uses twice the energy.
 Soak your stains in cold water for at least half an hour before washing, and use stain remover if applicable.

 We’re all guilty of running a load with only a handful of things in the washing machine, but this is a habit that could cost you.
 A smaller load may use less water, but it will use the same amount of energy: washing machines use the same amount of mechanical energy, no matter how big the load.

 - Run your machine on the shortest cycle

 If your machine has a setting that says ‘fast wash’ or ‘eco cycle,’ use it!
 These washes are designed for energy efficiency, not just cycle speed.
 Run the shortest cycle whenever you can; the savings will add up.

 - Reduce your weekly loads.

 Keep track of how many loads you’re washing each week.
 Are all of them necessary, or can you condense into fewer loads?
 Not only will this save your energy costs, it’ll save your physical energy by cutting down on the number of times you do laundry!

 - Switch off the power at the wall.

 This tip is a great money-saver for all of your appliances, not just the washing machine.
 When the machine is plugged in but not in use, it continues to suck power.
 Flip the switch at the wall to cut off power to appliances you’re not currently using, and it could save you 10% on your energy bill!

-Many energy retailers charge different rates for peak and off-peak usage.
+Many energy retailers charge different rates for peak and controlled load usage.
 If yours does, try to do your laundry during off-peak times because it could save you.